| Gas and oil pipelines residual life assessment based on modern methods of

 artificial magnetization and changing of operating mode, has been developed

+during the recent years.
 Experimental samples of "IAM" instrumentation (development of VNIIGAZ and

 "Gazpribortechnologia-M" LLC), "MBS" series "SKIF" instruments (development of